Limit Theorems for Fr\'echet Mean Sets: Proofs of the Main Probabilistic Results

 This shows that $\{\phi(x_{n_{k_j}})\}_{j\in\N}$ is eventually in $F_p(\bar \mu_{n_{k_j}},C_{n_{k_j}})\cap U$, and this is a contradiction since $\{n_k\}_{k\in\N}$ was constructed so that $F_p(\bar \mu_{n_{k}},C_{n_k})$ and $U$ were disjoint. \end{proof}

-The preceding result essentially guarantees that there is Kuratowski convergence of the empirical Fr\'echet $p$-means (respectively, the empirical restricted Fr\'echet $p$-means) provided that $F_p(\mu)$ (respectively, $F_p^\ast(\mu)$) is a singleton once we pass to a suitable quotient.
+The preceding result essentially guarantees that there is full Kuratowski convergence (or equivalently, convergence in the Fell topology) of the empirical Fr\'echet $p$-means (respectively, the empirical support-restricted Fr\'echet $p$-means) provided that $F_p(\mu)$ (respectively, $F_p^\ast(\mu)$) is a singleton once we pass to a suitable quotient.
 To formalize this claim, let $X_{\mu}$ denote the collection of all $\sim_{\mu}$-equivalence classes of $X$, and let it be endowed with the quotient topology.
-Define $\pi:X\to X_{\mu}$ by $\pi(x) := [x]_{\mu}$, and note that, by the universal property of the quotient topology, there exists a unique continuous map $\tilde{f}_{p,\mu}:X_{\mu}\to [0,\infty)$ such that $\tilde{f}_{p,\mu} \circ \pi= f_{p,\mu}$.
-In this language, the hypothesis of Theorem~\ref{thm:Fp-full-SLLN} is just that $\tilde{f}_{p,\mu}$ has a unique minimizer on $X_{\mu}$ (respectively, $\pi(\supp(\mu))$).
+Define $\pi:X\to X_{\mu}$ by $\pi(x) := [x]_{\mu}$, and note that, by the universal property of the quotient topology, there exists a unique continuous map $\tilde{g}_{p,\mu}:X_{\mu}\to [0,\infty)$ such that $\tilde{g}_{p,\mu} \circ \pi= g_{p,\mu}$.
+In this language, the hypothesis of Theorem~\ref{thm:Fp-full-SLLN} is just that $\tilde{g}_{p,\mu}$ has a unique minimizer on $X_{\mu}$ (respectively, $\pi(\supp(\mu))$).
 The following result also holds.